Tomiris6/Collaboration-Whiteboard/README.md

    - Continues to allow the user to draw even when disconnected
    - Redraws the canvas when resizing or reconnecting

-### What Happens During Network Disruption

-1. **When the connection is lost**:
-   - The WebSocket `onclose` event is triggered
-   - The status indicator changes to "Disconnected"
-   - The reconnection timer starts
-   - The user can still draw on their local canvas

-2. **During reconnection attempts**:
-   - The status changes to "Reconnecting in Xs..."
-   - After the countdown, a new WebSocket connection is attempted
-   - If successful, the status changes to "Connected"
-   - If unsuccessful, the backoff time increases and another attempt is scheduled

-3. **After successful reconnection**:
-   - The server sends the client's assigned color again
-   - The server sends the current drawing history
-   - The client receives and renders this history
-   - Local drawings made while disconnected may be lost as they're not synced to the server

-4. **Limitations**:
-   - If a user draws while disconnected, those drawings are only visible on their own canvas and won't be synchronized with other users
-   - After reconnection, the canvas is updated with the server's state, which may override local changes made during the disconnection

 ## Performance Considerations

 1. **Drawing History Limitation**